memstechtips/UnattendedWinstall/README.md

 </br>

 > [!NOTE]
-> If the following instructions are unclear, [this video](https://youtu.be/JUTdRZNqODY) should help.
+> If the following instructions are unclear, follow this [video tutorial.](https://youtu.be/pDEZDD_gEbo)
 </br>

 ### <ins>Method 1: Create a Bootable Windows Installation Media</ins>